DannyuNDos/Sparsest-16-Colours/README.md

     2. Select a random colour amongst them, then moves it to most appropriate adjacent colour.
     3. Repeats Step 2 for certain amount, or until the current record is broken.
     4. Outputs the result colours in hexadecimal form.
-    5. Outputs the square of minimal distance of colours (a.k.a.
+    5. Outputs the square of 15 minimal distances of colours (a.k.a.
 SMD) after the last iteration of Step 3.
-    6. Also outputs the sum of square of distances of colours from average colour (a.k.a.
-SSDA).

 In this file, the configurable options are: